Hexadra/Hexadra.github.io/index.md

-See the repo for bioinfo course here:
+See the repo for 23spring Bioinformatics course here:
 [bioinfomatics](https://github.com/Hexadra/bioinfo)